omkar-karke/Multithreading-Library/README.md

 ### About

-`tlib` is a multithreading library that lets programs control multiple flows of work that run in an interleaved manner and supports user level threads in either a `One-One` mapping model or a `Many-One` mapping model. `tlib` is available for Unix-like POSIX conformant operating systems.
+`multi-lib` is a multithreading library that lets programs control multiple flows of work that run in an interleaved manner and supports user level threads in either a `One-One` mapping model or a `Many-One` mapping model. `multi-lib` is available for Unix-like POSIX conformant operating systems.

 ### Building